Charles O. Rossotti: Early career

 Rossotti was born in 1941 in New York City and graduated from St. Cecilia High School in Englewood, New Jersey in 1958, before earning a Bachelor of Arts degree in economics from Georgetown University (1962) and a M.B.A. from Harvard Business School (1964).
 Rossotti was the first ever MBA hire for the Boston Consulting Group.
 But after only a year, Rossotti went to work for the Office of the Secretary of Defense.
 From 1965 to 1969, Rossotti worked for Robert McNamara, becoming Deputy Assistant Secretary of Defense for Systems Analysis at age 29.

 In 1970, Rossotti and several DOD colleagues co-founded American Management Systems, a technology and management consulting firm.
-Rossotti served as Chief Executive Officer from the late 1980s to the mid-1990s.
+Rossotti was Chief Executive Officer from the late 1980s to the mid-1990s.

 Rossotti also sits on the Atlantic Council's Board of Directors.

 IRS years

-In 1997, Rossotti was named Commissioner of Internal Revenue by then President Bill Clinton where he served for 5 years.
+In 1997, Rossotti was named Commissioner of Internal Revenue by then President Bill Clinton where he served for five years.

 He was considered a reformer, upgrading the agency's technology, as well as turning the IRS into a more customer service-oriented agency.
 Rossotti received a waiver from the Clinton administration that allowed him to retain his AMS stock in a blind trust.

 After leaving the IRS, Rossotti joined The Carlyle Group, a global private equity firm in Washington, D.C., as a Senior Advisor.